How does the personal representative deal with the income and capital gains arising after the deceased’s death?

 This page explains how the personal representative (the executor or administrator) deals with and reports any income and/or capital gains that arise after the deceased’s death but before the estate is distributed to beneficiaries.
-This period is called the period of administration.
-There are special rules that may apply if the personal representative is not resident in the UK and we do not cover them here.
+This period is called the administration period.
+There are special rules, which we do not cover here, that may apply if the personal representative is not resident in the UK.

 Once all these matters are settled, the personal representative can transfer assets to the beneficiaries – but only in accordance with the will or according to the laws of intestacy, where no will was made.
 Also, in Scotland there are prior and legal rights to be considered.
 You can read more about this on GOV.UK.